gulinan/gulinan/README.md

 - In Spring21, I am teaching an undergraduate level "Introduction to Data Science" course with `R` and using `GitHub classroom` for my class.

 - Note 1: I am looking for international/national PhD level collaborators to work on mathematical aspects of deep learning algorithms.
 - Note 2: I am not accepting undergraduate students this semester any more, and openings for undegraduate level will be announced around mid-July and mid-August.
 I also hope that there will be an opening for a graduate student in summer 2021 who would like to work on computational digital humanities.
 I will make an annoucement around July-August.
-This project will be suitable for ones who has a mathematical engineering or computer science background.
+This project will be suitable for ones who has a mathematical engineering or computer science background with a good knowledge of Python.